hyphacoop/governance-experiment/timeline/README.md

 3. The output will be in the dist folder, and the web component can be integrated into other projects using an <iframe> or <script> tag.

+### Contribution

+We welcome contributions to improve the timeline!
+To contribute:

+   - Fork the repository and create a feature branch.
+   - Submit a pull request with a clear description of your changes.

+---

+This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file for details.